 The genus Lupinus contains just about 200 species of flowering plants that are commonly called lupines.
 Lupines grow wildly in various locations around the world and can be easily recognized by their palm-like, bluish-silver leaves and tall flower spikes.
 The flowers are most commonly purple or blue.
 However, several ornamental species and hybrids offer impressive flower spikes with blossoms in pink, red, gold, and yellow.
-Lupines are a wonderful addition to cottage gardens and flower beds.
+Lupines are an excellent addition to cottage gardens and flower beds.

 58. Madagascar Periwinkle (Catharanthus roseus)

-Catharanthus roseus, commonly called Madagascar periwinkle belongs to the Apocynaceae family of flowering plants.
-It has vibrant foliage and simple, yet stunning pink flowers.
-If you want pink flowers for your garden beds and ground cover, be careful not to confuse Madagascar periwinkle with its cousin Vinca minor which is commonly called periwinkle and is the plant responsible for the shade of blue we call periwinkle.
+Catharanthus roseus, commonly called Madagascar periwinkle, belongs to the Apocynaceae family of flowering plants.
+It has vibrant foliage and simple yet stunning pink flowers.
+If you want pink flowers for your garden beds and ground cover, be careful not to confuse Madagascar periwinkle with its cousin Vinca minor, which is commonly called periwinkle and is the plant responsible for the shade of blue we call periwinkle.

 59. Magnolias (Magnolia)